benmarwick/ctv-archaeology/Archaeology.md

 ### Landscape Analysis

-- `r pkg("leastcostpath")` calculates Least Cost Paths (LCPs) using numerous time- and energy-based cost functions that approximate the difficulty of moving across a landscape.
+- `r pkg("leastcostpath", priority = "core")` calculates Least Cost Paths (LCPs) using numerous time- and energy-based cost functions that approximate the difficulty of moving across a landscape.

 - `r github("SCSchmidt/percopackage")` implements percolation Analysis as a 2D point pattern analysis technique for identifying clusters of any size and form (e.g. of archaeological sites).
 - `r github("ISAAKiel/lecAAR")` for calculating the largest empty circles and estimation of archaeological sites theoretically to be expected in region of interest.